Follow this guide if you want to get started with Home Assistant easily or if you have little to no Linux experience.

-This guide assumes that you have a dedicated generic x86 PC (typically an Intel or AMD-based system) available to exclusively run Home Assistant Operating System.
+This guide assumes that you have a dedicated Generic x86-64 PC (typically an Intel or AMD-based system) available to exclusively run Home Assistant Operating System.
 The system must be 64-bit capable and able to boot using UEFI.
 Pretty much all systems produced in the last 10 years support the UEFI boot mode.

-You will need to write the HAOS (Home Assistant OS) disk image directly to your boot media, and then configure your x86 to boot from this media, using UEFI boot mode.
+You will need to configure your Generic x86-64 PC to use UEFI boot mode, then write the HAOS (Home Assistant OS) disk image to your boot medium.
+There are two ways to do this listed below.

-To boot Home Assistant OS the BIOS needs to have UEFI boot mode enabled and Secure Boot disabled.
+To boot Home Assistant OS, the BIOS needs to have UEFI boot mode enabled and Secure Boot disabled.
 The following screenshots are from a 7th generation Intel NUC system.
-The BIOS menu will likely look different on your systems.
+The BIOS menu will likely look different on your system.
 However, the options should still be present and named similarly.

 F2key (on some systems this might be

-Attach the Home Assistant boot media (storage device) to your computer
+Attach the Home Assistant boot medium (storage device) to your computer.

 Select and copy the URL or use the “copy” button that appear when you hover it.